 - 2 eggs

-- Preheat oven to 400 degrees F. Spray an 8-inch square baking dish (glass is recommended) with non-stick cooking spray.
+- Preheat oven to 400 degrees F. Spray an 8-inch square glass baking dish with non-stick cooking spray.

 - In a large bowl, whisk the flour, cornmeal, baking powder, baking soda and salt until combined; set aside.